-Michael has over 20 years of experience working in video and post-production.
+Michael has been working in video and post-production for 25 long years.
 As a Creative Producer, Michael’s purpose is to make sure every individual’s needs are met and to help shepherd the director’s creative vision through all levels of the production.
 He can be a sounding board, yes man, or devil’s advocate as the situation demands.
-A content creator in his own right, Michael has screened dozens of his short films both nationally and internationally, while his visual effects work has been featured in several award-winning documentaries.
+A content creator in his own right, Michael has screened dozens of his short films nationally and internationally, while his visual effects work has been featured in several award-winning documentaries.
 His other skills include drawing, design, and photography.
 Though he began training in martial arts at the age of four, much like the heroes of our film, it’s been decades since he won his last challenge match.

 Al’n harbored great passion for martial arts films and NBA basketball from a young age.
 After reaching the staggering height of 5 foot 7 inches, Al’n put all his energy into making backyard Kung Fu films in high school using home video cameras.
 He continued his education in Seattle at the University of Washington, focusing on post-modern cinema and martial arts films.
 Having started out in camera department before transitioning to producing, Al’n brings a holistic knowledge in creative problem-solving and film set management – ensuring a productive, positive, and safe environment.

 A veteran actor for over 35 years with nearly 100 productions under his name, Yuji is best known for his breakout role in The Karate Kid, Part II as the iconic villain Chozen.
 Younger generations may know him from Disney hits such as Johnny Tsunami and Johnny Kapahala.
 With a rare ability of understanding feature film production from the front of the camera to behind the scenes, Yuji has written and produced several television and film projects such as Out, Black Thread, and Katana.
-Yuji recently produced the feature film Beta Test, starring Manu Bennett and Larenz Tate, which released in U.S. theaters in the summer of 2016.
+Yuji co-produced the feature film Beta Test, starring Manu Bennett and Larenz Tate, which released in U.S. theaters in the summer of 2016.
 Outside of the film industry, Yuji is a successful proprietor of Kona Kitchen, a Hawaiian-American restaurant and Seattle landmark for 14 years.